Law of Equity

 Remedies – Application to Group Action Regimes

-In Lloyd v Google (2021), the UKSC held that the potential for claiming damages in a representative action is limited by the nature of the remedy of damages at common law, ie, to put the individual claimant in the same position as if the wrong had not occurred.
+In Lloyd v Google (2021), the UKSC held that the potential for claiming damages in a representative action is limited by the nature of the remedy of damages at common law, that is, to put the individual claimant in the same position as if the wrong had not occurred.
 As this requires an individual assessment of loss and damage that raises no common issue and cannot be carried out without the participation in the proceedings of the individuals concerned, the representative action procedure is not the correct mechanism for bringing such claims.

 Damages can be awarded on an aggregate basis, either by way of a lump sum or by reference to a formula to determine the sum due to each claimant, without requiring individual claimants to prove their losses.
 Punitive damages may not be awarded in collective proceedings.
 The CAT does not have jurisdiction to grant declaratory relief.